RISE: Robust Imitation through Stochastic Encoding: Methodology

 \subsection{Problem Formulation}

 Consider a robotic system with state space $\mathcal{S}$, action space $\mathcal{A}$, and a set of safety parameters $\mathcal{C}$.
 The safety parameters $c \in \mathcal{C}$ represent critical environmental features such as obstacle positions, velocities, and geometries.
-The goal is to learn a policy $\pi : \mathcal{S} \times \mathcal{C} \rightarrow \mathcal{A}$ that maps states and safety parameters to actions while maintaining safety constraints and accomplishing the desired task.
-Traditional imitation learning approaches directly map states to actions without explicitly considering safety parameters, leading to poor generalization in safety-critical scenarios.
-Our approach addresses this limitation by learning a structured latent representation of safety parameters that captures their relationship with expert actions.
+The objective is to learn a policy $\pi : \mathcal{S} \times \mathcal{C} \rightarrow \mathcal{A}$ that maps states and safety parameters to actions while maintaining safety constraints and accomplishing the desired task.